 The course is aimed at developing employability skills and some training within a vocational area to enable students to seek employment work and develop skills to remain employable.

 The individual program offers an opportunity for individuals to access the provision at a level to meet their particular learning profile.
 Whether a learner is progressing from school into college, or a current learner that is moving up from other Entry level Foundation programmes, there is an opportunity that the project and academic work can fit all.
 The program provides various stages of vocational studies along with academic subjects that develop a strong foundation to build upon.
-The program goal is for learners to achieve the NOCN L1 Certificate Skills in Employment, Training and Personal Development [SETPD].
+The program goal is for learners to achieve the NOCN L1 Certificate or award on the short course in Skills in Employment, Training and Personal Development [SETPD]

 Whilst developing their academic skills learners may also have the opportunity to experience real working environments in some of the vocational areas that are delivered within the college from;